Skip to main content

 • confirm your registration status via the register of teachers.

-• if you’re fully or provisionally registered, you are permitted to teach and undertake the duties of a teacher
+If you’re fully or provisionally registered, or hold permission to teach (PTT), you are permitted to teach and undertake the duties of a teacher.

-• if you’re non-practising, you are not permitted to teach or undertake the duties of a teacher until you successfully apply to return to teach.
+If you’re non-practising, you are not permitted to teach or undertake the duties of a teacher until you successfully apply to return to teach.

 What is the QR code for?